100% american

 Lillian St. Cyr a.k.a.
 Red Wing was the first Native American woman to star in a major Hollywood film.

-They cast her for her “realness.”
-Identifying as Ho-Chunk, she gave them defiance, presence, and power — in full color.
-Born on the Winnebago Reservation and educated at the infamous Carlisle Indian Industrial School — a place designed to erase Native identity through forced assimilation — she moved through a world that wanted her silent, symbolic, and gone.
+Identifying as Ho-Chunk, born on the Winnebago Reservation and educated at the infamous Carlisle Indian Industrial School — a place designed to erase Native identity through forced assimilation.

 Echoes from the Silent Reel